 Le Sirneuse Champagne Bar is noted for its creative mixologists and its swank atmosphere.

 The always-spectacular inner courtyard of Paris' George V helped the hotel earn top world ranking at Virtuoso Travel Week.
+You can now reach Paris via Lufthansa airlines.

 The Four Seasons George V defines ultimate luxury and thus continually wins high honors.